 Google uses an example of a person who has climbed one mountain and now wants to climb a different one – the query they use is “I’ve climbed Mt.
 Adams, what do I need to do differently to prepare to climb Mt.
 Fuji next fall?”.

 MUM would then answer things like the elevation of both mountains, weather on the new mountain, different gear needed, trail conditions, etc. It’s presenting nuanced, highly customized, almost human, answers that can pull information from the web that is published in up to 75 languages and give it to you in a nice little package.
 It’s machine learning that is trying to bring SERPs to the next step of that evolution.
-If you’d like to see Google’s presentation of MUM here is a short video.
+If you’d like to see Google’s presentation here is a MUM short video.

 On top of the changes presented with MUM, Google also wants us to focus highly on CWV (Core Web Vitals).
 There are three top issues with CWV that Google wants to see optimized just for our new MUM: